 Here we see the two-way connection between stakeholders and risks.
 Good engagement of one particular stakeholder (say the web developers) can reduce the threat of unforeseen cyber vulnerabilities, but can also open up new opportunities for a website that would otherwise be fairly hum-drum.
 By the same token, a good risk analysis – both opportunities and threats – can help us engage stakeholders with whom we would otherwise ignore.

-Finally, risks (both opportunities and threats) will have an impact on both benefits we have identified in the project business case, and on benefits we have yet to recognised and claim for the project.
+Finally, risks (both opportunities and threats) will have an impact on both benefits we have identified in the project business case, and on those benefits that we have yet to recognise and to claim for the project.
 Benefits themselves, may well reduce strategic and operational threats to the business, as well as opening up new opportunities beyond the project.

 So, all in all, these three dimensions, stakeholders and their interests, risk and benefits all interact with each other.